Scroll To See More Images

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

-All of the Always Fits denim options are skinny jeans with a high rise and zipper fly, and they retail for $139.
-I got my pair in Deep Blue 002 in size range 6-12.
+I got my pair of Always Fits Good Legs jeans in Deep Blue 002 in size range 6-12.
 When they first arrived, I said a quick prayer to the denim gods, because holy moly, they looked small.
 I compared them to my other favorite Good American jeans in a size 12, and these babies definitely looked smaller.
 That said, I wanted to give them a fair go, so I slowly started to pull them on.

 I have so, so many thoughts about these jeans, but to understand them, it’s important to understand my shape.
 I have big thighs, super wide hips and a small-ish waist—as in, not a small waist, but small in proportion to my hips and thighs.
 I am also petite at 5’1, and I get most of my clothes (denim included) taken in at the waist so as to get a size that fits my bottom half comfortably.
 It’s not the easiest body to fit, so hopefully my POV can help you picture these jeans on your own bod, too.